-Ethnic Media Services held a zoom conference on tax related issues last Friday, specifically touching on the new, extended May 17 filing deadline and how provisions in the American Rescue Plan might affect some taxes.
+Ethnic Media Services held a zoom conference on tax related issues recently, specifically touching on the new, extended May 17 filing deadline and how provisions in the American Rescue Plan might affect some taxes.

 Those persons who are self employed and filing business returns must still meet the April 15 traditional filing date.